Prom Queen

 Carol handed me her phone number and discretely drifted away before David noticed.
 Over the summer, I would visit Carol at her house on several occasions.
 Too bad she had a boyfriend.
 But let's save that story for later.

 I thought it best to avoid explaining Cheryl's unusual role as princess to the pauper.
 She did not ask questions, but I got the sense that she suspected something.
 I am certain Cheryl was used to being stared at, but maybe not quite to this extent.
 Cheryl could tell by the curious expressions of my classmates that something unusual was taking place.
-Considering I had never been seen in the company of a young woman throughout high school, imagination the consternation of seeing the Creepy Loser Kid escort this amazing woman to the Prom.
+Considering I had never been seen in the company of a young woman throughout high school, imagine the consternation of seeing the Creepy Loser Kid escort this amazing woman to the Prom.
 Bemused by the quizzical gazes, Cheryl played her part to perfection.
 Although one man after another came by to check her out, Cheryl declined offers to dance with anyone but me.
 It was quite a thrill to have this beauty all to myself.
 This was easily one of best nights of my life.
 However, it was also a strange night.
 Considering my four long years of intense loneliness, it was like someone decided to free me from whatever Curse had ruined my high school years for this one final night.
 Thoughts of the fairy tale nature of this evening were never far from my mind.

 Close to midnight, Cheryl lured me into the lush gardens surrounding the country club.
 She pulled out a giant reefer and lit up.
 Based on the look in her eye, we were headed for a replay of last night's rock concert passion.
 Since I was worried about driving home safely, I deliberately held back.
 To my dismay, soon after we began to kiss, Cheryl passed out in my arms.
 Seeing her dead to the world, I was crestfallen.
 What should I do?
 I decided to take Cheryl to the car so no one would see her in this condition.
 Cheryl was barely able to walk, so I ended up carrying her most of the way.
 I sat there hoping Cheryl would revive, after 20 minutes it looked hopeless.
 Cheryl had a 1 am curfew, so I decided it was time to take her home.
 With a frown, I noted the irony of having my night turn to pumpkin.